brykneval/brykneval.github.io/beauty/minimalist/6-minimalist-vitamin-b5-moisturizer.md

 secondary_img: /images/minimalist/vitamin-b5-moisturizer-application-on-girl
 secondary_img_alt: Minimalist Vitamin B5 10% Moisturizer application on girl
 product_line: Skipping deep hydration today could cost you calm, balanced skin tomorrow.
+rating: 4.1
+rating_count: 8812
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Minimalist Vitamin B5 10% Moisturizer, we found it to be a hydrating and barrier-repairing option, particularly suitable for oily and combination skin types.
+The formula features 10% panthenol (vitamin B5), known for its ability to attract and retain moisture, alongside minerals like zinc, copper, and magnesium, which support skin healing and reduce inflammation.
+Upon application, the moisturizer provides immediate hydration, leaving the skin feeling plump and soothed.
+However, some users have noted a tacky or sticky finish, especially when layered with other products or applied in larger amounts.
+This texture may be more noticeable during daytime use, making it potentially more suitable for nighttime routines.
+Despite this, the moisturizer effectively calms irritation and strengthens the skin barrier over time.
+For best results, we recommend applying a pea-sized amount to clean, dry skin, allowing it to absorb fully before layering additional products.
+Overall, this moisturizer offers deep hydration and skin barrier support, though those sensitive to a tacky finish may prefer using it in the evening or exploring alternative options.
 ---
 {% include buy.html description="50 gm" title=page.title button_text="Rs 561 from Daraz" link="https://s.daraz.com.np/s.gHeh?cc" %}